johnpottergr/Stablecraft.io/service-docs/Integrations/stripe.md

   -d method=crypto \
   -d destination="crypto_wallet_address_here"
 ```

 **Note**: The destination field requires a properly whitelisted crypto address through Stripe's platform.

 ## ⚠️ Important Considerations

-- Crypto payouts are subject to compliance reviews and approval by Stripe.
+- Crypto payouts are subject to Stripe's review and approval for compliance purposes.
 - Stablecoin checkout functionality may not be available for all businesses or regions yet.
-- Gas fees may be absorbed by the customer or business depending on configuration.
+- Depending on the configuration, the customer or business may absorb gas fees.

 ## 📚 Additional Resources